NiryoRobotics/roscon-2025/src/pl_chardonnay_report.md

 This internship was a great experience, I learnt a lot and I had the opportunity to work with a great team.
 I want to thank my fellow intern Hans-Gunther for his help and his guidance, and Niryo for this opportunity.

-At the end we have a fully functional packaging line able pick the vials from the conveyor and place them in the box.
+At the end we have a fully functional packaging line able to pick the vials from the conveyor and place them in the box.

 Using Moveit2 was a great choice as I got faster trajectories than the other intern.